woghks778803/jpro-blog-app/jpro-blog/src/wp-content/plugins/wpforms-lite/readme.txt

 While WPForms started out as a contact form plugin, it has evolved into a powerful custom forms solution that you can use to create a payment form, donation form, registration form, online booking form, mobile form, and basically any type of custom form you need.

-WPForms integrates with both PayPal, Stripe, Square, and Authorize.Net so you can easily create a credit card payment form to accept payments on your website.
+WPForms integrates with PayPal, Stripe, Square, and Authorize.Net so you can easily create a credit card payment form to accept payments.
 If you're using SSL, then you can use our Stripe, Square, or Authorize.Net Payment forms to accept credit card payments directly on your website.
-Alternatively you can use our PayPal payment form to make a donation form and accept payments online.
+Alternatively, you can use our PayPal Commerce addon to take payments via PayPal or credit card on your forms.

 Aside from simple order forms, business owners also use WPForms to create custom product purchase forms, t-shirt order forms, online booking forms, and more.

 We understand that sometimes you may need to create a contact form that require a signature.
 WPForms comes with a signature field to collect user signature on your WordPress forms or even create custom signature forms.

-You can do all of this while still using the same easy-to-use contact form builder that's loved by over 5 million users.
+You can do all of this while still using the same easy-to-use contact form builder that's loved by over 6 million users.

 >I am so impressed with this plugin.
 I decided to give it a shot over some of the other form plugins, and I am so glad I did.
 It works well, is so easy to use and customize.
 The support is amazing on top of it all.
 I got the pro version because I was so pleased.
 Highly recommend.<br>
 > Micky73 - WordPress user